|

 A gentleman's residence, occupied after 1840 by

-John Turton Fereday and family after they had
+John Turton Fereday and family when they vacated The Ellowes.

 the Ellowes but nevertheless elegant.